marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/run-time-target-specification.rst

   in global variables, and recomputing them for each subtarget takes a significant amount of time.
-The compiler therefore provides a facility for maintaining several versions of the global variables and quickly switching between them; see target-globals.h for details.
+The compiler therefore provides a facility for maintaining several versions of the global variables and quickly switching between them; see :samp:`target-globals.h` for details.

   Define this macro to 1 if your target needs this facility.
 The default is 0.